Cork City Dance Artist in Residence at Firkin Crane

 Limited accommodation for visiting artists participating in the residency, not the DAIR.

-Desk space in Firkin Crane for the duration of the residency, with free access to wifi and office printer.
+Desk space in Firkin Crane for the duration of the residency.

 Financial administration, application submission, submission of final report based on DAIR report.